Astorga Diocesan School Indoctrinates Its Students with Gender Ideology

-What was supposed to be a day oriented toward the health and well-being of Secondary school students turned into a platform for gender ideology: messages of “diversity” and “inclusion” presented as requirements for mental health, but which in reality introduce into a Catholic center a discourse contrary to the Church's doctrine on the person, sexuality, and the family, with an ideology that opens the door to chemical hormone blockers and genital mutilation, generating irreversible damage through a voluntary way of understanding sexuality and identity.
+What was supposed to be a day focused on the health and well-being of Secondary school students turned into a platform for gender ideology: messages of “diversity” and “inclusion” presented as requirements for mental health, but which in reality introduce into a Catholic center a discourse contrary to the Church’s doctrine on the person, sexuality, and family, with an ideology that opens the door to chemical hormone blockers and genital mutilation, generating irreversible damage through a voluntary way of understanding sexuality and identity.

 ARELAS and the trans agenda in school

 ARELAS is an activist association that focuses its work on the visibility of trans minors and the normalization of gender ideology from childhood.
-Palacios, a social worker and leader of the collective, was invited to speak about “inclusion, diversity, and respect” as keys to mental health.
+Palacios, social worker and leader of the collective, was invited to speak about “inclusion, diversity, and respect” as keys to mental health.
 In the video shared by the school on social media, it is stated that “feeling accepted, listened to, and free to be oneself is also mental health”.

-“Escuelas sin armarios”: an indoctrination project
+“Schools without closets”: an indoctrination project

 What appears to be presented as bullying prevention and promotion of respect, in reality opens the door for children and adolescents to receive ideological messages that contradict the Christian view of the person, marriage, and sexuality.